 The bill amends RCW 72.09.588 to enhance the provision of midwifery and doula services for incarcerated individuals who are pregnant or have recently given birth.
-It mandates that the Department of Corrections make reasonable accommodations for these services, ensuring that providers have appropriate access to facilities and can assist during labor and childbirth.
-The bill also allows for the sharing of relevant health care information with the incarcerated individual’s consent.
-Key definitions are updated to replace terms like "inmate" and "woman" with "incarcerated individual" and "individual," respectively, to promote inclusivity.
+It mandates that the Department of Corrections make reasonable accommodations for these services, allowing trained professionals access to facilities, the ability to assist during labor and childbirth, and access to the incarcerated individual's relevant health care information with their consent.
+The bill also provides definitions for "doula services," "midwifery services," and "midwife," ensuring clarity in the types of support offered.

-Additionally, the bill clarifies that while the Department is not required to fund these services, it is permitted to adopt policy guidelines and may contract with nonprofit organizations or volunteers to deliver midwifery and doula services.
-It emphasizes that these services should not replace the routine health care provided to incarcerated individuals.
-Overall, the legislation aims to improve the support available to pregnant individuals in correctional facilities, ensuring they receive necessary care during and after childbirth.
+Additionally, the bill clarifies that while the Department is not required to establish or fund these services, it is permitted to adopt policy guidelines and may contract with nonprofit organizations or volunteers to deliver midwifery and doula services to incarcerated individuals.
+The language emphasizes that these services should not replace the routine health care provided to incarcerated individuals.
+Overall, the bill aims to improve the support available to pregnant individuals in correctional facilities, promoting better maternal and child health outcomes.

 Statutes affected: Original Bill: 72.09.588, 9.94A.6551